Shelton in Mason County, Washington — The American West (Northwest)

 Shelton is the county seat of Mason County, Washington, United States.
 Shelton is the westernmost city on Puget Sound.
 Shelton was officially incorporated in 1890.
 The city was named after David Shelton, a delegate to the first territorial legislature.
 (Submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 72 times since then.
+It was originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 133 times since then and 32 times this year.
 Photos: 1, 2. submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.